High Dimensional Classification with combined Adaptive Sparse PLS and Logistic Regression: Classification of breast tumors using adaptive sparse PLS for logistic regression

-\paragraph{Adaptive selection increases prediction accuracy.} Our approach performed better on prediction (see Fig.~\ref{fig:data:error}) than its predecessor by \cite{Fort2005} without variable selection, which indicates again that variable selection increases prediction accuracy over compression alone.
-Moreover the adaptive version is even better and reaches an average prediction error rate below 20\%.
-The SGPLS method does not confirm its performance on our simulation with poor results and a high variance.
-A first striking point is that SPLS-log achieves a classification that is as good as our adaptive method.
+\paragraph{Interest of adaptive selection for prediction and selection.} Regarding prediction performance, the adaptive version of our algorithm logit-SPLS gives better results (c.f.
+Tab.~\ref{tab:data:res}) which highlights the interest of adaptive selection.
+It can also be noted that our approach performs better on prediction than both logit-PLS (compression only) and GLMNET (selection only), which again supports the interest of using both compression and variable selection.
+The SGPLS method does not confirm its performance on our simulatiosn with poor and highly variable results, illustrating the potential lack of stability of non-convergent method.
+Only the SPLS-log method achieves a classification that is as good as our adaptive method.
 However this point will be counterbalanced by its assessment over the other criteria in the following.